bitcoin-s/bitcoin-s/docs/getting-setup.md

 We are finally ready to start running some programs!
 Follow the [instructions here](applications/server.md#building-the-server) to build the server.
 Then, follow [these instructions](applications/cli.md) to setup the CLI.

 There are 2 ways to use the bitcoin-s server.
-It can either can be as a neutrino node or use bitcoind as a backend.
+It can either be as a neutrino node or use bitcoind as a backend.
 This can be configured by the configuration option `bitcoin-s.node.mode` choosing either `neutrino` or `bitcoind`.

 ### Option A: Neutrino Server